Caeldeth/loures/Lore/Trystan-The-Gifts-Of-The-Gods.md

 #### Cure Poison

-Similar to the spell Ao Puinsein, this prayer will remove poison from the worshipper's bloodstream, and if his faith is great enough, from the bodies of other Aislings grouped with him, as well.
+Similar to the spell Ao Puinsein, this prayer will remove poison from the worshiper's bloodstream, and if his faith is great enough, from the bodies of other Aislings grouped with him, as well.

 #### Heal a Scar of Sgrios